 - Selections can be made online.

-- Student data base consolidates course requests and becomes a prerequisite to schedule construction and assignment of students to sections/teams.
+- Student data base consolidates course requests and becomes a prerequisite to schedule construction and ultimately assignment of students to sections/teams.

 STEP 10: Develop blueprint